mominalix/ESG-Analysis-Using-Retrieval-Augmented-Generation-Engine/README.md

 **Running the Tool**

-1. Set your API keys in the `ESG assessment.py` file or as environment variables.
+1. Set your API keys in the `ESG_assessment.py` file or as environment variables.
 2. Prepare your regulations data in the supported format.
 3. Start the Streamlit application:
     ```bash
-    streamlit run ESGassessment.py
+    streamlit run ESG_assessment.py
     ```

 **Usage**